jdauphant/developers-documentation/_scalingo_api/apps.md

 `GET https://$SCALINGO_API_URL/v1/stats/:metrics/recommended_value`

 The metrics are aggregated by container types.
-If a type have more than one container and the container index is not passed, it will return the mean value of all the containers of the same type.
+If a type have more than one container and the container index is not passed, it returns the mean value of all the containers of the same type.
 The explanation about this value is in the [documentation](https://doc.scalingo.com/platform/app/autoscaler).